MomsFriendlyRobotCompany/dpkg_opencv/readme.md

 	./update-opencv.sh
 	./build-opencv.sh 3.4.0
-	./build-pkg.sh
+	./build-pkg.sh 3.4.0

-Note, you pass the version number to `build-opencv.sh` and it gets appended onto the packages name.
+Note, you pass the version number to `build-opencv.sh` so it downloads the version you want and you pass it `build-pkg.sh` so it gets appended onto the packages name.
 After, running the above commands, you should now have a shiny new debian package.

 ## Check